bjornbytes/lovr.org/docs/lovr.timer.step.md

 lovr.timer.step
 ---

-Returns the amount of time since this function was last called.
-This is called automatically in the default `lovr.run` script.
+Steps the timer, returning the new delta time.
+This is called automatically in `lovr.run`.

     delta = lovr.timer.step()